LibPress offers a registration “ticket” system to The Events Calendar (TEC) for a nominal fee.

 Click on Attendee Information at the bottom of the RSVP form in Edit view to open up a tool to create customized fields:

 See that little note at the bottom?
-“Save this fieldset…” That allows you to save the fieldset for future events!
+“Save this fieldset…” That allows you to save your created form for future events!

 Managing Attendees